-For example, before Great White North scores, two players choose to move one of their minions from it to another base since it won't change the amount of VPs they will receive.
+For example, before a base scores, one player returns Finist the Falcon to their hand from that base and replays it at another base since it won't change the amount of VPs they will receive.
 Even if the total power goes below its breakpoint, the base still scores.